-- o Maintain regular and responsive communication with assigned Chicago Quarter teaching team. - Work collaboratively with the CQ teaching team to plan and coordinate course content and develop syllabus. - o Give priority scheduling to planning meetings with the CQ teaching team, outside of and in addition to required dates outlined below. - o Attend and participate in all Chicago Quarter meetings, trainings, and other programs. - o Other related duties as outlined by the Office of New Student and Family Engagement.
+- Maintain regular and responsive communication with assigned Chicago Quarter teaching team. - Work collaboratively with the CQ teaching team to plan and coordinate course content and develop syllabus. - o Give priority scheduling to planning meetings with the CQ teaching team, outside of and in addition to required dates outlined below. - o Attend and participate in all Chicago Quarter meetings, trainings, and other programs. - o Other related duties as outlined by the Office of New Student and Family Engagement.

-Meanwhile, all inquiries about CQMs and staff professionals should be directed to Yasmeen Nanlawala, Assoc.
+Meanwhile, all inquiries about LSP 110 & 111 CQMs and Staff Professionals should be directed to Yasmeen Nanlawala, Assoc.
 Director of the Office of New Student & Family Engagement (Lincoln Park Student Center, Suite 304; ynanlawa@depaul.edu; 773-325-2273).
 In addition to overseeing Common Hour, NSFE is responsible for recruiting, selecting, training, assigning and supervising CQMs and Staff Professionals.